Twistor Constructions for Higher-spin Extensions of (Self-dual) Yang-Mills: Abstract

 \section{Abstract}

-We present the inverse Penrose transform (the map from spacetime to twistor space) for some cases of (self-dual) Yang-Mills together with their supersymmetric and higher-spin extensions on self-dual flat background.
+We present the inverse Penrose transform (the map from spacetime to twistor space) for self-dual Yang-Mills (SDYM) and its higher-spin extensions on a flat background.
 The twistor action for the higher-spin extension of SDYM (HS-SDYM) is of $\Bcal \Fcal$-type.
-Therefore, from twistor perspective, HS-SDYM should be integrable and quasi-topological just as its (supersymmetric) SDYM cousins.
-By adding a small perturbation into HS-SDYM, we discover a new action that can be understood as a higher spin extension of Yang-Mills theory (HS-YM).
-The twistor action for HS-YM is a straight forward generalization of the Yang-Mills one.
+By considering a deformation away from the self-dual sector of HS-SDYM, we discover a new action that describes a higher-spin extension of Yang-Mills theory (HS-YM).
+The twistor action for HS-YM is a straightforward generalization of the Yang-Mills one.